cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt; 0  |

-The value represents the amount of packet bytes that can be received per second.
+The value represents the amount of packet bytes that can be received per second by each P2P connection.

 ### p2p.pex
 Enable peer exchange reactor.